F5Networks/f5-google-gdm-templates/experimental/autoscale/waf/via-lb/existing-stack/payg/README.md

 - Scaling Thresholds:
    - The scaling process gets triggered based on CPU usage
    - The control CPU usage value is defined using a float number in a range of 0 to 1 ( i.e. 0.8 )
+- This template uses [F5 BIG-IP Runtime Init](https://github.com/F5Networks/f5-bigip-runtime-init) to install F5 Automation Toolchain packages (AS3, DO, CFE, FAST, and TS).
+You can update the version of one or more packages by editing the template metadata startup-script.
+For example: To update the AS3 package to the latest version, click on the [Github release page](https://github.com/F5Networks/f5-appsvcs-extension/releases) for the f5-appsvcs-extension.
+In the template startup-script, in the install_operations section, update the AS3 extensionVersion value to the desired version and the extensionHash value to contents of the RPM sha256 file located in the release assets for that version.
+You can also add more packages to be installed using the same procedure.

 ### Security